paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 ## A focus on accessibility

-This year I've been listening to people like Laura Kalbag talk about [accessibility in terms of universal design][4], and followed blogs like Heydon Pickering's [Inclusive Components][5], which covers how to design and implement common interaction patterns with an inclusive mindset.
+This year I’ve been listening to people like Laura Kalbag talk about [accessibility in terms of universal design][4], and followed blogs like Heydon Pickering’s [Inclusive Components][5], which covers how to design and implement common interaction patterns with an inclusive mindset.
 All of a sudden, the thorny subject of accessibility has felt more approachable and less dogmatic.

 With all this knowledge digested, I was keen to see how 24 ways would fare when put under the microscope.
 In this article, I will cover five areas where I was able to make improvements: